Welcome to the Neighborhood: The Town of Grinnell Welcomes Renfrow Hall Students

 Joey Pagliai and his daughter, likely the future owner of Pagliai’s Pizza, serve a sample of their delicious pizza.

 The Chamber of Commerce also arranged a scavenger hunt as a way for students to interact with the town.
 When students arrived at the welcome event, they were not only greeted by a DJ and fun tunes, but also with a bingo card with riddles.
-The answers to the riddles are names of local businesses – once at the location, students can ask the local owner or employee to sign off their bingo card.
+The answers?
+Names of local businesses — once at the location, students could ask the local owner or employee to sign off on their bingo card.

 “Our businesses are excited to have so many new residents right next to them, and so we wanted to be good community partners and welcome students to the space,” says Kinnick.
-“We also [had] a bingo card that students are getting tonight so that they can go around and solve different riddles…and get them into the different businesses in a non-committal sort of way.”
+“We also [had] a bingo card that students [received] so that they [could] go around and solve different riddles … and get them into the different businesses in a non-committal sort of way.”

 Students also received a Renfrow Hall Student Discount Card on behalf of the Chamber of Commerce, valid through the academic school year.
 Participating restaurants and retailers provide discounts and deals to Renfrow Hall students who present their discount cards — such as Beckman’s Gallery and Gifts, Bates Flowers by Design, and Brown’s Shoe Fit.